intelsdi-x/swan/docs/known_issues.md

 Compiled binary can be found at `_output/bin/hyperkube`.
 You should distribute it to all the Kubernetes nodes used for experimentation.

 The issue will be fixed in Kubernetes 1.7.

+## Using Swan on OpenStack

+By default OpenStack flavors places CPUs on separate sockets.
+Sensitivity Profile Experiment is designed to measure workload interference on single socket and requires at least two cores on a single socket.
+To change CPU topology to contain all vCPUs on single socket please refer to [this](https://docs.openstack.org/admin-guide/compute-cpu-topologies.html#customizing-instance-cpu-topologies).